DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-save_bids**: int.
 Set to a positive number if you want the output to be saved in BIDS on top of standard BICEPS output format.
 Default is to not save in this way.
 |
-| **-attempt_pconn**: 0 or 1, default 0 Set to 1 if you want BICEPS to try making .pconn.nii files out of the generated connectivity matrices.
+| **-attempt_pconn**: int.
+Set to positive value if you want BICEPS to try making .pconn.nii files out of the generated connectivity matrices.
 Default = 0.
 By activating this argument, -save_bids will also be activated.
 |
 | **-save_timeseries**: int.
 Set to positive value if you want to save the timeseries.
 The saved timeseries will only be propogated to the outputs with standard formatting, not the BIDS formatted outputs.
 |